ArjanWalia/Vessel-Classification-Representations-Architectures-and-Hyperparameters/README.md

 ## 2. VTUAD: build train / validation / test

-Three cells, run in order — **train, then validation, then test**.
+Three cells, run in order, **train, then validation, then test**.
 Each cell randomly picks ship IDs (seeded), copies clips until the per-class target is met, and renames what it consumed with a `_used` suffix so later splits can never reuse the same ship.
 Background has a single ship ID, so its *files* are